ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Introduction

-In summary, our innovations and contributions can be summarized as follows: \begin{itemize}[leftmargin=1em] \item We observed that the inherent long-tail nature of the DFER dataset limits the model’s recognition performance on scarce emotion categories, leading to the development of ARGen.
-To our knowledge, this is the first adaptive generative augmentation framework for the DFER dataset designed for scarce data, which requires no external data input. \item We designed an emotion prior injection method based on AUs and a generative policy selection approach based on multi-scale rewards and reinforcement learning. \item ARGen demonstrates significant performance improvements across multiple generation and recognition baselines, and extensive ablation experiments validate the effectiveness of our approach. \end{itemize}
+In summary, our innovations and contributions are as follows: \begin{itemize}[leftmargin=1em] \item We identify that the inherent long-tail nature of DFER datasets limits recognition performance on scarce emotion categories, and propose ARGen, the first adaptive generative augmentation framework for DFER requiring no external data. \item We introduce an AU-guided emotion prior injection method and an adaptive generative policy selection approach optimized via multi-scale rewards and reinforcement learning. \item Extensive experiments demonstrate that ARGen significantly outperforms multiple generation and recognition baselines, with comprehensive ablation studies validating the effectiveness of each component. \end{itemize}